space-apes/codeBowl/codeBowl.md

 # Checkers Game Description
 Checkers is a 1v1, competitive, turn-based, tile-based game where you move your pieces with the goal of eliminating all opponent pieces or force the opponent into a position where they can not make a valid move.

-1. The board is set up with 8x8 alternating black and white square tiles with a white tile on the bottom right corner like so:
+1. The board is set up with 8x8 alternating black and white square tiles.
+12 pieces from each team are placed on opposing sides of the board like so:
-2. Black and white pieces are placed on the black squares like so:
-3. At the beginning one of the two players is randomly selected to control the black pieces.
-The other player plays the white pieces.
+4. At the beginning one of the two players is randomly selected to control the black pieces.
+The other player plays the red pieces.
-4. The player controlling black pieces makes a valid move with one of their pieces
+5. The player controlling black pieces makes a valid move with one of their pieces
-5. The player controlling the white pieces makes a valid move with one of their pieces
+6. The player controlling the red pieces makes a valid move with one of their pieces
-6. Players alternate making valid moves with 1 of their pieces until one team captures all opponent pieces or makes opponent unable to make a valid move.
+7. Players alternate making valid moves with 1 of their pieces untilone of the following occur:
+    - one team captures all of their opponent's pieces. the remaining team is the winner
+    -

 # valid moves and "king" mechanic
 - regular pieces move diagonally along black squares towards opponent side
-- if an opponent piece is diagonal and adjacent
+- if an opponent piece is diagonal and adjacent and the tile behind the opponent piece is unoccupied, you may move over the opponent piece.
+This 'captures' the opponent piece and it is is removed from the board for the rest of the game
+-

 # "king mechanic"